Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Latency is configured through the exchange of capabilities during the extended handshake process between initiator and responder.
-The Handshake Extension Message ({{handshake-extension-msg}}) has TSBPD delay information (in milliseconds) from the SRT receiver and sender.
+The Handshake Extension Message ({{handshake-extension-msg}}) has TSBPD delay information, in milliseconds, from the SRT receiver and sender.
 The latency for a connection will be established as the maximum value of latencies proposed by the initiator and responder.